Understanding the Risks of Pulmonary Arterial Hypertension

-PAH gets worse over time and can be life threatening, especially for people with scleroderma.1
+PAH gets worse over time and can be serious, especially for people with scleroderma.

 Cancer